-South Africa is the world's third most biologically diverse country: consisting of 2% of the world's land area it is home to 7% of the world's reptiles, birds and mammals, 10% of the world's plans and 15% of the world's coastal marine species.
-The Northern Cape represents 33% of the country's land area and is home to 67% or 6 out of 9 of the country's biomes, each with its unique combination of climate patters, geology, soil types, and plants and animals that inhabit the area.
+South Africa is the world's third most biologically diverse country: consisting of 2% of the world's land area it is home to 7% of the world's reptiles, birds and mammals, 10% of the world's plants and 15% of the world's coastal marine species.
+The Northern Cape represents 31% of the country's land area and is home to 67% or 6 out of 9 of the country's biomes, each with its unique combination of climate patterns, geology, soil types, and plants and animals that inhabit the area.
 The Provincial Spatial Development Framework (2012) describes the six biomes present in the Northern Cape: Desert, Nama Karoo, Succulent Karoo, Savanna, Grassland and Fynbos.
 Six of the Northern Cape's 23 bioregions and 75 of the 120 vegetation units do not occur in any of the other provinces.
-The province houses approximately 4 916 plant species (however with many of the remote wilderness areas not researched to full potential this species count is probably much higher).
+The province houses approximately 4 887 plant species, which is 24% of South Africa's species (however with many of the remote wilderness areas not researched to full potential this species count is probably much higher).
+Of the province's plant species 17% (838 species) are of conservation concern in terms of the Red Data List assessment.